 I use brackets on the inside and the outside of the bed.
 You could add as many as you like, 4 seemed to do the job for me.
 Each trim had four 1.5in corner brackets on the interior and 4 1in brackets on the outside.
 At the foot of the bed, I used mending plates to attach the two intersecting lumbers.
 This method for keeping the lumbers even worked out very well.

 Once the frame was done it was time to center it and attach it to the headboard.

 This Platform Bed with Floating Nightstands will be an impressive addition to your bedroom.
 The LED lights add a romantic sophistication and the floating nightstands keep your most needed items within an arm’s reach.
-This is a project will provide many years of enjoyment.
+This is a project that will provide many years of enjoyment.
 Make sure to check out the detailed set of PLANS for this project.